 Our free student loan spreadsheet and guide will help you organize your student loans, track your lenders and servicers, choose a repayment plan, and pay off your student loans as quickly and cheaply as possible.

-If you can’t make your student loan payments, it can seem like the end of the world, but you have options.
-Here, we discuss 7 options, including student loan deferment, forbearance, consolidation, refinancing, forgiveness, and more.
+If natural disaster strikes and you find yourself unable to make your student loan payments, it can feel like the end of the world.
+Here, we discuss 7 steps you can take if disaster strikes: From administrative forbearance to relying on your emergency fund, deferment, and more.